parsasi/js-exec/CONTRIBUTING.md

 ## Dependencies

 We are planning to keep this package _without dependencies_.
-If there is a need for dependency.
 If you need a dependency, if possible, create it as a interceptor, and publish it as its own package.

 ## Help needed

-Please checkout the [the open issues][https://github.com/parsasi/js-exec/issues]
+Please [open issues](https://github.com/parsasi/js-exec/issues), if you encounter any issues.

 Also, please watch the repo and respond to questions/bug reports/feature requests!
 Thanks!